munificent/magpie/doc/site/markdown/program-structure.md

     /* Block comments
        can span multiple lines. */

+Unlike those languages, block comments nest in Magpie.
+That's handy for commenting out chunks of code which may themselves contain block comments.

+    :::magpie
+    code /* A /* nested */ block comment */ code code

 ## Doc Comments

 In addition to regular line and block comments, Magpie has a third kind of comment called *documentation comments* or simply *doc comments*.
 They start with three slashes and proceed to the end of the line.